Road Trip from Tampa to Miami

-To start your drive out of Tampa, join Interstate 275 heading west then pick up FL-60 W to cross the Courtney Campbell Causeway.
-Follow this all the way to Clearwater, where you can enjoy some time on the beach before continuing your drive.
+To start your drive out of Tampa, join Interstate 275 (I-275) heading west and then to Clearwater, where you can enjoy some time on the beach before continuing your drive.

-Follow I-275 south, taking a short detour along I-175 if you want to visit St. Petersburg.
+Next, head to St. Petersburg.
 Enjoy the ocean views as you cross Tampa Bay and pass Terra Ceia State Preserve, before turning onto I-75 to continue south.